Protect your iPhone from threats

 When prompted, enter your passcode, then select Reset Network Settings to confirm.

-Open your Settings and tap Cellular.
+Open Settings and tap Cellular (or Mobile Data).

 To configure an individual app, toggle its corresponding switch.
 A green switch means that Background App Refresh is enabled, and a gray switch means that it’s disabled.

-Select whether you’d like to allow apps to refresh on Wi-Fi and mobile data, Wi-Fi only, or not at all.
+To disable the Background App Refresh function for all apps, tap Background App Refresh.
+Then, select whether you want to allow apps to refresh on Wi-Fi and mobile data, Wi-Fi only, or not at all.